vanviegen/hue-thief/README.markdown

 python3 hue-thief.py /dev/ttyUSB0 --baudrate 115200
 ```

 `/dev/ttyUSB0` should be your EZSP device.
-You should have full permissions on this device file.
+You should have full permissions on this device file (or run the command as root).

 In case you're using Ubuntu on Windows (WSL) you'll want to do something like this, assuming the EZSP device is mapped to COM4: